David-Rodriguez-Barrios/David-Rodriguez-Barrios/README.md

 # 💫 About Me:
-Hello, I'm David Rodriguez Barrios, <br>A software engineering student at the University of Calgary.<br>I have mostly coded in  C, C++, Python, Java, and React but I've worked with many more languages beyond those mentioned. <br>When I'm not  working on projects  you can find me actively involved in  hackathons and working on open sources collaborations. <br>Feel free to connect with me on LinkedIn or explore my GitHub to learn more about my work.
+Hello, I'm David Barrios!<br>Thanks for checking out my GitHub. <br>I'm a software engineering student at the University of Calgary.<br>I have mostly coded in  C, C++, Python, Java, and JavaScript. <br>When I'm not  working on projects  you can find me actively involved in  hackathons and working on open source collaborations. <br>Feel free to connect with me on LinkedIn or explore my GitHub to learn more about my work.

 ## 🌐 Socials: